juliahoglund/omniCADD/workflow/step_3_simulation_report/HOWTO3.md

 conda activate cadd
 ```

-1. create an R dump with all files nedded in the report
+1. create an R dump with all files needed in the report
 ```bash
 # run it through in RStudio or:
 Rscript generate_summary_info.R \